-There are currently dozens of hydraulic motorcycle lifts on the market that claim to be the best, which can be completely overwhelming to the average consumer.
+There are literally dozens of hydraulic (and non-hydraulic) motorcycle lifts on the market that claim to be the best, which can be completely overwhelming to the average person.
 We’ve done the research and came up with our top picks for this specialty floor jack.
 Here are our picks for best motorcycle floor jacks currently available.

 This model by PowerZone is our top pick for all of your motorcycle maintenance needs.
 Users immediately notice the sleek design of this jack, with its professional red, black, and chrome finish.
 Be assured, however, this particular model won’t just look good in your garage.
 Much like our pick for best 3-ton jack, PowerZone makes some of the best products for the money.

-Our first runner up is this impressive motorcycle lift jack from OTC.
+Our first runner up is this motorcycle lift jack from OTC, a name synonymous with hydraulic jacks.
 This motorcycle lift has a lift capacity of 1,500 lbs., a lift range that goes as low as 3-1/2” (the lowest on the market), and a maximum height of 16-3/4 inch.
 With its 17-inch long skids, it can fit some of the widest and longest cruisers currently on the market, making this an incredibly versatile piece of equipment.

-While this product looks pretty basic, its durable functionality, lightweight design, and low price point make for a very practical choice for a lift stand.
+While the Black Widow looks pretty basic, its durable functionality, lightweight design, and low price point make for a very practical choice for a lift stand.
 This motorcycle scissor jack has an all black, steel frame with a 1,100 lb. capacity, which is impressive considering this jack weighs in at only 32 lbs. itself.
 It is perfect for lifting cruisers or touring motorcycles from 3.75″ to 16.25″, and even includes removable frame adapters, adding an additional 2″ to 3.25″ to the maximum height.